HOPE PROGRAM

 POSSIBLE OUTCOMES

-What may begin to change through the group?
+What may begin to change through the program?

-Through the group process, many begin to experience more understanding, more steadiness, and new ways of living with what they are carrying.
+Through individual and group process, many begin to experience more understanding, more steadiness, and new ways of living with what they are carrying.

-You may begin to relate to your condition with more acceptance, less inner struggle, and a greater sense of how to live with it in everyday life.
+You may begin to relate to your condition with more acceptance, integrate better the different parts of yourself, and to gain a greater sense of how to live with it in everyday life.

 Feeling less alone